-Outcome for the business (survival or not) affects the maximum value that can be recovered
+Outcome for the business (survival or not) affects the maximum value that can be recovered piecemeal sale.
+The average recovery rate is 30.6 cents on the dollar.

 - Has 201 employees, 1 main secured creditor and 50 unsecured creditors. - Has a higher value as a going concern-and the efficient outcome is either reorganization or sale as a going concern, not piecemeal liquidation.